themeblvd/vschool-assignments/projects/business-time/README.md

 * `sass-loader` - Utilize `node-sass` on Webpack's extracted CSS from `css-loader`.
 * `mini-css-extract-plugin` - Add compiled CSS into its own file.
 * `copy-webpack-plugin` - Copy a manually made list of all url() included files from Sass.
 Needed because getting image url paths to resolve properly in HTML files from `html-webpack-plugin` plugin messes up url() include paths from `css-loader`.
+* `browser-sync` - Runs the local server to display website.